apache/pulsar-site/docs/client-libraries-producers.md

 ## Create the producer

-This example shows how to create a producer:
+This example shows how to create a producer.

 ````mdx-code-block
 <Tabs groupId="lang-choice"